Margaret Thomson Davis: Biography

-Thomson Davis was born in Bathgate, West Lothian, and was three years old when her family moved to Balornock, a district in the city of Glasgow.
+Thomson Davis was born in Bathgate, West Lothian, Scotland, and was three years old when her family moved to Balornock, a district in the city of Glasgow.
 Brought up in the tenements of Springburn, she had an early ambition to be a writer, and after leaving school she worked at various short-term jobs while submitting her stories to magazines.
-In 1951 she had a short-lived marriage, and in 1958 she married a second time and had a son, who was aged nine when the family moved to Bearsden.
+In 1951 she had a short-lived marriage and had a son, and in 1958 she married a second time, moving to Bearsden.
 She would be in her late forties before she had her first book published.

 In 1972, her first novel, The Breadmakers, was published by Allison and Busby, and was described by the Daily Express as a Glaswegian Coronation Street.
-It was followed by in 1973 A Baby Might Be Crying and A Sort of Peace, forming a trilogy known to as The Breadmakers Saga.
+It was followed in 1973 by A Baby Might Be Crying and A Sort of Peace, forming a trilogy known to as The Breadmakers Saga.

 She went on to be the author of more than 20 novels, and The Breadmakers Saga and Rag Woman, Rich Woman (1987) were adapted for the stage.
 As well as her bestselling family sagas and crime thrillers, she also wrote an autobiography, Write from the Heart (2006).

 Thomson Davis was Honorary President of the Strathkelvin Writers' Group.

+She died at the age of 90 on 14 June 2016, in Glasgow Royal Infirmary.